17 Hidden Costs of Moving Nobody Really Talks About

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Whether you’re navigating increasing mortgage rates or trying to land an apartment before the rent rises, getting into a home is expensive.
+Whether you’re trying to keep up with your mortgage payments or land an apartment before the rent rises, moving into a new home is expensive.

 Here are 17 of the most common hidden costs of moving so you don't get caught off guard next time you have to move.